 The personal statement is an important component of the application.
 You should outline your research interest and goals and how training for a doctoral degree, and its completion will help you achieve your career goals.
 Also describe in detail any prior research and/or laboratory experience (including a description of the research question, the methods used, your findings and conclusions).
 Include in the statement the names of faculty mentors whom you might like to work with and be interviewed by.
 We strongly encourage you to contact our faculty mentors at any stage in the admissions process, even before you have applied.
 The identification of these faculty will not limit your choices of labs once you are here, but will help us determine whether there is a good match between your interests and our program.

 Should I have research experience before entering graduate school?

 If possible, you should have research experience before entering graduate school.
 Having research experience will help you to determine whether a research career is something you will enjoy, orient you toward areas of neuroscience where you are most passionate, and you will get a better idea of what life in graduate school will be like.
 Also, faculty members with whom you do research can write informative letters of recommendation about your probability of success in graduate school.

-Admission to the FAU Brain Institute Graduate Neuroscience Training Program only occurs for Fall Semester.
-The deadline for receipt of applications is December 11th of each year.
+Admission to the FAU Brain Institute Neuroscience Graduate Program only occurs for the fall semester.
+The deadline for receipt of applications is December 1st of each year.

-Our minimum GPA for the GNTP is 3.0, however, the Admissions Committee considers all aspects of the application, including not only GRE scores and GPA, but also what undergraduate courses were taken, research experience, letters of recommendation, and the applicant's personal statement.
+Our minimum GPA for the NGP is 3.4, however, the Admissions Committee considers all aspects of the application, not only GPA, but also what courses an applicant has taken, research experience, letters of recommendation, and the applicant's personal statement.
 Strong qualifications in some areas may offset weaker qualifications in other areas.

 What is the minimum GRE Score needed for admission?